petershin/liferay-learn/docs/dxp/latest/en/using-search/getting-started/searching-for-content.md

 {bdg-secondary}`7.4 U36+ and GA36+`

-Out of the box on the most recent Liferay 7.4, the Search bar provides search suggestions as the search user is typing their search phrase:
+Out of the box on the most recent Liferay 7.4, the Search bar provides search suggestions as users type their search phrases:

 ![Search Bar Suggestions returns preliminary results as the user types a search phrase into the Search Bar.](./searching-for-content/images/11.png)